-The external part looks like a hearing aid.
+The external part looks a little like a hearing aid.
 It has microphones to pick up sounds around you.
 It passes these sounds to a tiny computer processor that converts them to electronic signals.
-The signals are then sent to the transmitter coil (circular part) placed flat against the skin slightly behind and above your ear.
-The coil sends the signal to the internal implant using a radio signal.
-The device uses batteries that you will need to change twice a week or recharge.
+The signals are then sent to the transmitter coil (circular part) that is placed flat against the skin slightly behind and above your ear.
+The coil transmits the signal to the internal implant using a radio signal.
+The device is powered by batteries which you need to change twice a week or recharged daily.